 Phoebe Greenacre is a vinyasa yoga teacher based in Dalston London.
 She hosts weekly yoga classes for a small class of 5.
 Her style embodies a feminine slow flow yoga class with elements of yoga she has picked up around the world during her travels to 50+ countries.
 Expect good vibes and personal touches like a head massage in an intimate home studio setting.
 Classes are £10 and you need to book in advance and you’re welcome to stay for a cup of herbal tea after.
 For more info, visit her website.

 Explore pole dance technique and choreography while focusing on movement, musicality and emotion.
 Working on choreography on and off the pole learn to move in new ways creating shapes and movements to complement your pole tricks.

 No one wants to spend hours in the gym, so keep it short and sweet (okay, short and sweaty) with Zip Fit’s 30-minute workouts in Hyde Park.
 Designed for those working at a desk all day, the lunchtime classes combine cardio and bodyweight resistance.
 Do your colleagues a favour and have a quick shower afterwards, yeah?

 If you can find an exercise class you don’t completely dread, you’ve won half the battle.
-And who could dread jumping around in room full of trampolines?
-That’s the idea behind Airborne Fitness, at London’s first ever trampoline park.
-The class takes place over 50 trampolines, and gets participants bouncing through a range of movements, including tuck jumps, side-to-side leaps and 360-degree spins.
+And who could dread jumping around in a room full of trampolines?
+That’s the idea behind Airborne Fitness, at London’s first-ever trampoline park.
+The class takes place over 50 trampolines and gets participants bouncing through a range of movements, including tuck jumps, side-to-side leaps and 360-degree spins.

 Aerial Hoop with Flying Fantastic